 Bruce Power will still be subject to a second economic off-ramp prior to the fifth Unit (Unit 7 in 2027) and each of Bruce Power’s future MCR’s (Unit’s 4,5,7 and 8).
 In total, there are five remaining off-ramps over the next ten years Bruce Power will be subject to under the agreement.

 Bruce Power assumes the risk of any cost overruns during the execution of the refurbishment.
 Ontario is protecting customers by strictly controlling the cost and timetable of the refurbishments to ensure that they are delivered on time and on budget.

 Decommissioning, Fuel and Waste Costs

-Nuclear fuel costs are inclusive of the entire nuclear fuel cycle which considers the cradle-to-grave life cycle from extracting uranium ore from the earth to power production in a nuclear reactor to permanent disposal of the resulting spent nuclear fuel.
+Nuclear fuel costs are inclusive of the entire cradle-to-grave nuclear fuel life cycle from extracting uranium ore from the earth to power production in a nuclear reactor to permanent disposal of the resulting spent nuclear fuel.

 This includes front-end costs which consider the portion of the nuclear fuel cycle leading up to electrical power production in a nuclear reactor as well as back-end costs which encompass, at minimum, on-site pool storage and long-term waste disposal.
-Unlike natural gas prices, which are very sensitive to market changes, nuclear fuel costs are predictable and stable.
+Unlike natural gas prices, which are very sensitive to market changes, nuclear fuel costs are more predictable and stable.
 Bruce Power’s fuel costs reflected in the amended agreement are set through a long-term procurement strategy and represent approximately 12 per cent of the 2016 Bruce Nuclear price.
-In addition, only a portion of fuel costs are exposed to market prices.

 Additionally, through Bruce Power’s site lease with OPG, the company will continue to fund decommissioning and waste management costs.